estebansolo/python30/docs/03_list_slices.md

 Going back to what I said before "start and stop are required", actually they are not, but as we are talking about slices, taking a part of the list, we must define the colon (:), this way we indicate that we are going to take from the first index (since before the colon no value was defined) to the last index (since no value was defined after the colon), this way we are generating a new list with this range that would be exactly the same.

 Now how about we try to generate a list from the second index onwards?
-We don't need to define where it ends but where it begins
+We don't need to define where it ends but where it begins.

 ```python
 my_list = ["H", "E", "L", "L", "O"]
 print(my_list[2:])
 ```

-Let's remember what the indices would be like
+Let's remember what the indices would be like:

 ```
 ["H", "E", "L", "L", "O"]